theamnabb/wordPress/README.md

 # lecture 46
 - How to Use HTML Code in Elementor

 # lecture 47
 - WooCommerce
 - pluging | WooCommerce

 # lecture 48
 - How To Setup Woocommerce In WordPress

+# lecture 49
+- How To Setup Woocommerce In WordPress

+# lecture 50
+- Configure Product Settings
+# lecture 51
+- pyment method
+# lecture 51
+- How to Add a Credit Card Payment Gateway
+- stripe | plugin
+- safepay